Bichette, Blue Jays hit 6 more HRs in Buffalo, bop Rays 12-4

 TRAINER’S ROOM

 Rays: RHP Yonny Chirinos is expected to come off the IL on Sunday to start against Toronto.
-Manager Kevin Cash said that Chirinos felt good coming off a side session as he heals from triceps inflammation.
+Cash said that Chirinos felt good coming off a side session as he heals from triceps inflammation.
 Cash also said that Charlie Morton, who left Sunday’s game against the Yankees after two innings, will have a bullpen session in the next couple of days but would not commit to having him active when eligible to come off the IL on Aug.
 20.

-Blue Jays: All three players on the IL are nearing a return, though manager Charlie Montoyo did not have a timetable for any of them.
+Blue Jays: All three players on the IL are nearing a return, though Montoyo did not have a timetable for any of them.
 Closer Ken Giles had a clear MRI for his strained forearm and played catch Friday, pitcher Trent Thornton had a bullpen session, and outfielder Derek Fisher ran bases yesterday.
 All three were described to be “feeling good.”

 UP NEXT

-Rays: LHP Yarbrough (0-2, 4.71) will start Saturday night against Toronto in the middle game of the three-game series.
+Rays: LHP Ryan Yarbrough (0-2, 4.71) will start Saturday night against Toronto in the middle game of the three-game series.

 Blue Jays: RHP Chase Anderson (0-0, 3.00) will make his second start on Saturday night.
 He allowed one hit and two walks in a three-inning start at Boston on Aug.
 8.